Arjunkumar7989/youtubeClone/README.md

-In this assignment let's build an **Nxt Watch** by applying the concepts we have learned till now.
+In this assignment let's build an **Nxt Watch** , a project inspired from Youtube.
 ### Refer to videos below:

 **Success View** <br/>